a Student Loans Settlement Program

 Are there other alternatives?

-Some private student loan lenders will offer forbearance or deferment of student loans, especially after graduation, in order for you to find a job.
+Some private student loan lenders will offer forbearance or deferment of private student loans, especially after graduation, in order for you to find a job.
 In some cases, if you are going through difficult times, you may be able to defer private student loans.
 But ultimately, the principal, interests and penalties will add up and you may find yourself with student loans you cannot afford.
 If you have private student loans, or are unsure of what type of loans you have, please contact us for a free consultation with a student loan attorney.
-We will provide a free case evaluation to see if you qualify for our student loan debt settlement program.
+We will provide a free case evaluation to see if you qualify for our private student loan debt settlement program.

 Frequently Asked Questions About Student Loan Debt

 How can a private student loan attorney help me?